cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 # Installing tools from other providers

-Out of the box NuGet and .NET Tools (since Cake 1.1) is supported as provider for [Pre-processor directive] and [InstallTool].
+Out of the box, NuGet and .NET Tools (since Cake 1.1) are supported as providers for the [Pre-processor directive] and [InstallTool].
 More providers are available through [Modules](/extensions/).

 # Using tools from disk

-To use a tool that's not available via NuGet or if you prefer to store the tool locally, Cakes [tool resolution conventions](tool-resolution) can be used to resolve the path to the tool and call it through a [process alias](/dsl/process/):
+To use a tool that's not available via NuGet or if you prefer to store the tool locally, Cake's [tool resolution conventions](tool-resolution) can be used to resolve the path to the tool and call it through a [process alias](/dsl/process/):

 ```csharp
 Task("Install-XUnit")